j-miet/BTD6bot/README.md

 - And of course, remember to readjust ocr deltas for new resolution, as always!

-Here's an elegant visual explanation:
+Here's a visual explanation on situation:

 ![](docs/images/settings/3440x1440example.PNG)